Documents, certificates, letters and notes available at the British High Commission in Singapore.

 For legal reasons, we’re unable to carry out notarial acts in Commonwealth countries.
 This includes certifying documents as true copies of originals, administering oaths or taking affidavits.
 For these or other notarial acts, you should contact a local notary.
 A list is available on the Singapore Academy of Law website.

 A standard letter is available to confirm we do not offer these services in Singapore.

-Documents originating in Singapore do not have to be legalised by the Consular Division at the Singapore Ministry of Foreign Affairs before they can be accepted in the UK.
+Documents issued in Singapore do not have to be legalised before they can be accepted in the UK.

 For information about documents relating to marriage, such as affirmations or affidavits of marital status, see getting married abroad.

 We have produced these information notes that you can download free of charge to present to the local authorities:

 The Foreign, Commonwealth & Development Office holds and uses data for purposes notified to the Information Commissioner under the Data Protection Act 1998.
 Such personal data may be disclosed to other UK government departments and public authorities.